Hindu Temple and Cultural Center of the Rockies: History

 Starting in the 1960s, planning meetings were held at the residences of Dr. Tripathi, Dr. Ahuja, Dr. Gangadharam, Dr. K.C.
 Gupta, Dr. Vedanthan, Drs.
 Sagar, Nawal Sharma, and Katharine Nanda.
 In 1985, the Hindu Temple and Cultural Center of the Rockies was incorporated with Ved Nanda, a professor of International Law at University of Denver as the president, and the Hindu Society of Colorado was merged in it.
 Initially a small house was purchased in Aurora, which could accommodate about 45 people.
 Kauai's Hindu Monastery donated a Ganesh murti as the main deity for the Temple.

-In 1996 a former church was purchased at Wadsworth Boulevard in 1996 and remodeled to serve as the temple.
+In 1996 a former church was purchased on Wadsworth Boulevard in 1996 and remodeled to serve as the temple.
 Some adjacent land was purchased for possible expansion, however the lot size was considered to be too small.

-In 2007, 4.25 acres of land for the new temple was purchased for $500,000 in 2006 and the construction cost thus far has been about $4.5 million.
+In 2007, 4.25 acres of land for the new temple were purchased for $500,000 in 2006 and the construction cost thus far has been about $4.5 million.
 Some of the donor families contributed more than $100,000.
 Professional contributors included the real-estate agent and the legal expert.

 Priests Acharya Kailash Chandra Upadhyaya (1998) and later Pandit Raghavendra Iyer (2006) were invited to serve.